-- 3.6.2.1.
-To direct compatible land uses with low imperviousness, including Natural Areas, parks and open spaces, to potentially significant recharge areas through the development process.
-These areas will be determined in consultation with the Toronto and Region Conservation Authority and the City during the development process. - 3.6.2.2.
-That low-impact development techniques, as described in the Toronto and Region Conservation Authority's Low Impact Development Stormwater Management Planning and Design Guide (2010), will be established, where appropriate, for all new Block Plans, or Site Plans for large development sites, in order to protect groundwater resources and aquatic habitat, and overall groundwater flow patterns.
+- 3.6.3.2.3.6.2.7.
+To direct compatible land uses with low imperviousness, including Natural Areas, parks and open spaces, to potentially significant groundwater recharge areas through the development process.
+These areas will be determined in consultation with the Toronto and Region Conservation Authority and the City during the development process. - 3.6.3.3.3.6.2.8.
+That low-impact development techniques, as described in the Toronto and Region Conservation Authority's Low Impact Development Stormwater Management Planning and Design Guide-(2010) as may be amended from time to time, will be established, where appropriate, for all new Block Plans, or Site Plans for large development sites, in order to protect groundwater resources and aquatic habitat, and overall groundwater flow patterns.
 The Master Environment and Servicing Plans shall reflect these best practices.

-- 3.6.2.3.
-That, where development occurs in significant recharge areas, the Master Environment and Servicing Plan will include a hydrogeological study to define the local predevelopment water balance, establish site-specific water balance criteria that maintain ecological functions and demonstrate how the appropriate proportion of infiltration and evaporation/reuse measures for stormwater management will achieve the water balance objectives established through the Master Environment and Servicing Plan study. - 3.6.2.4.
-That significant groundwater infiltration functions be maintained at the predevelopment levels or enhanced where practical, particularly in those areas identified as hydrogeologically sensitive areas.
-In such areas, source and conveyance controls as may be appropriate, may be required by the City to maintain or enhance predevelopment groundwater infiltration levels. - 3.6.2.5.
-That transportation and infrastructure projects should minimize interference with recharge areas and should be located in the least sensitive locations for infrastructure. - 3.6.2.6.
+- 3.6.3.4.3.6.2.9.
+That, where development occurs in significant groundwater recharge areas, the Master Environment and Servicing Plan will include a hydrogeological study to define the local predevelopment water balance, establish site-specific water balance criteria that maintain ecological functions and demonstrate how the appropriate proportion of infiltration and evaporation/reuse measures for stormwater management will achieve the water balance objectives established through the Master Environment and Servicing Plan study. - 3.6.3.5.3.6.2.10.
+That significant groundwater infiltration functions be maintained at the predevelopment levels or enhanced where practical, particularly in those areas identified as hydrogeologically sensitive hydrogeological areas.
+In such areas, source and conveyance controls as may be appropriate, may be required by the City to maintain or enhance predevelopment groundwater infiltration levels. - 3.6.3.6.3.6.2.11.
+That transportation and infrastructure projects should minimize interference with significant groundwater recharge areas and should be located in the least sensitive locations for infrastructure. - 3.6.2.12.
 That development located in areas of groundwater discharge, including many valley corridors, shall maintain significant discharge functions.
 Buildings and structures that require substantial below-ground excavation will not be permitted in areas where there is a high potential for groundwater interference and dewatering.
 The City, in consultation with the Toronto and Region Conservation Authority, may approve a mitigation plan where it can be demonstrated that interference and dewatering can be mitigated.